 Regular potting soil and tap water will kill pitcher plants!
-I'll show the best soil for pitcher plants, and how to keep them happy for years!
+Learn how to grow pitcher plants, and how to keep them happy for years!

 Nepenthes pitcher plants are carnivorous plants that trap insects in a cavity filled with digestive enzymes.
 Bugs fall into the liquid at the bottom of the pitcher and can't climb up the sides due to the slippery walls.
 The insect eventually drowns and is dissolved by the enzymes.